Chart Notes: The Key to Evaluating Web Speed Changes

 You can view all notes on the Notes page, accessible from the main navigation of each test:

-All Notes The “Notes” page is home to all changes on the website or in the measurement.
+All notes The "Notes" page is the home of all changes on the website or in measurements.

 2. Option to add a note.